loginom/loginom-help-en-omegat/data/integration/import/txt-csv.md

 It is required to specify the following parameters at the configuration stage:

 * **Column delimiter** is a character separating data of adjacent columns.
-* **Treat consecutive delimiters as one**: flag placement enables to treat several consecutive column delimiters as one.
+* **Treat consecutive delimiters as one**: checkbox selection enables to treat several consecutive column delimiters as one.
 * It is required to display the following data:
    * **Result**: result of data transformation will be displayed in the table wizard part, taking into account the set parameters of fields.
    * **Raw data**: the source (text) version of downloaded data will be displayed in the table wizard part.